songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ## Conclusion

 In this article, we saw the decider system for shard allocation.
-More precisely, we saw that allocation service is responsible for allocating shards and balancing shards;
+More precisely, we saw that the allocation service is responsible for allocating shards and balancing shards;
 we saw that there are 19 deciders in Elasticsearch 7.16 and there are two types of decisions: single decision and multi-decision.
-When making decision, decider relies on information from the ES settings and from cluster state (index metadata, node, routing allocation info).
+When making a decision, a decider relies on information from the ES settings and from cluster state (index metadata, node, routing allocation info).
 The deciders are created early in the lifecycle during node bootstrap.
-We also saw the how the testing works for testing a single-decision decider, a multi-decision decider, and other services that depend on deciders.
+We also saw how the testing works for testing a single-decision decider, a multi-decision decider, and other services that depend on deciders.
 Finally, I suggested some resources for you so that you can go further from this article.
 Interested to know more?
 You can subscribe to [the feed of my blog](/feed.xml), follow me